djblackberry64/Lempire-resource-bunker/README.md

 <b>made by <a href="https://discord.gg/9yNUd34x">Lempire Discord group</a></b>

 # Description
-A repo focused on refering and collecting good resources for programming and general digital work
+A repo focused on refering and collecting good resources for programming and general digital work.

-djblackberry64-patch-1
-For more information please visit the main information repo of this project at <a href="https://github.com/djblackberry64/Lempire-resource-bunker">Explanation hub</a> where the licenses as well as the main informations are located.
+This is the main information hub repo.
 =======
 📚 Coding & Productivity Resource Hub
 Welcome!
 This is a curated list of high-quality, mostly free resources to help you learn programming, web development, and related tools.
 Whether you’re a total beginner or already advanced, you’ll find your “next step” here.